 Stock #2 is another high-growth business trading near a 52-week low all while offering a 4.7% grossed-up yield…

 Plus 3 more cheap bets that could position you to profit over the next 12 months!

 See for yourself now.
 Simply click the link below to scoop up your FREE copy and discover all 5 shares.
 But you will want to hurry – this free report is available for a brief time only.

 - NEW: Free report names top 3 ASX dividend shares to buy for 2019

 - Top analysts name their top 3 ASX blue chip shares for 2019

 - 3 quality dividend shares to boost your income

 Motley Fool contributor Tristan Harrison has no position in any of the stocks mentioned.
 The Motley Fool Australia owns shares of and has recommended Flight Centre Travel Group Limited.
 The Motley Fool Australia has recommended Nine Entertainment Co.
 Holdings Limited and Webjet Ltd. We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.

+The Motley Fool’s purpose is to help the world invest, better.
 Click here now for your free subscription to Take Stock, The Motley Fool’s free investing newsletter.
 Packed with stock ideas and investing advice, it is essential reading for anyone looking to build and grow their wealth in the years ahead.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Bruce Jackson.
 2019